polli2006/Latex-samples/README.md

 There are latex reports in Russian

-.pdf - is the final document, other - is latex programs
+.pdf - is the final document, other - is latex program